Layr-Labs/devkit-cli/README.md

 ## Important

-The current DevKit features support local experimentation, development, and testing of AVS using the Hourglass framework.
+The current DevKit features support local experimentation, development, and testing of AVS using the Hourglass task-based framework.
 We're actively expanding capabilities, so if there's a gap for your scenario, check out our roadmap see what's coming, or let us know what would support you in building AVS.